 Further reading

-►To work legally in the country, expats will need the correct documentation.
+►To legally work in the country, expats will need the correct documentation.
 Read Work Permits for Japan for more.

 Are you an expat living in Japan?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Japan.
-Please contact us if you'd like to contribute.
+Please contact us if you'd like to contribute, or fill in our expat interview form to be featured.

 Expat Health Insurance